dongyunpeng-sjtu/spark/docs/sql-error-conditions.md

 ### CANNOT_READ_FILE_FOOTER

-SQLSTATE: KD001
+SQLSTATE: none assigned

 Could not read footer for file: `<file>`.
 Please ensure that the file is in either ORC or Parquet format.
 If not, please convert it to a valid format.
 If the file is in the valid format, please check if it is corrupt.
 If it is, you can choose to either ignore it or fix the corruption.

 ### CANNOT_RECOGNIZE_HIVE_TYPE